harshpujari/AgenticKnowledgeGraphConstruction/README.md

     File operations: Reading, writing, and manipulating documents, spreadsheets, or other files

     Integration tasks: Booking appointments, sending emails, updating CRM systems, or triggering workflows in external platforms

+3. **Planning**
+  Planning workflows involve decomposing complex, multi-step tasks into smaller subtasks, creating an execution plan, and then systematically working through that plan.
+The agent may create the entire plan upfront or adapt it dynamically as it progresses.
+  How it works: Given a high-level goal, the agent first analyzes what needs to be accomplished and breaks it into logical steps or subgoals.
+It then executes these steps sequentially, tracking progress and potentially revising the plan based on intermediate results or obstacles encountered.

+  Use cases:

+    Project management: Breaking down a project into tasks, dependencies, and timelines

+    Travel planning: Coordinating flights, hotels, activities, and logistics for a trip

+    Research tasks: Structuring a comprehensive investigation into a topic with multiple research questions

+    Software development: Planning feature implementation across multiple components and files

+    Complex problem-solving: Mathematical proofs, strategic analysis, or multi-stage business decisions